Swimming After Back Surgery

 Keep in perspective why it is you are swimming front crawl.
 Is it for fitness reasons?
 Is it for rehabilitation?
 I'm guessing it is a combination of both.
 Whatever the reason, the leg kick for front crawl is not the most important thing here.
 Performing the whole stroke, arms, legs and breathing, will all serve to increase fitness and help rehabilitation.
 Remember the majority of propulsion for front crawl comes from the arm action and long distance endurance swimmers of front crawl do not use their legs at all for propulsion but only to balance the arm action.

-One of our best-selling books How To Swim Front Crawl
+One of my best-selling books How To Swim Front Crawl

 contains loads of exercises to help improve your technique and make your front crawl easier.
 It also contains some specific leg kick exercises.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.